 decision making and use of the system remains entirely sovereign to the UK; only the Prime Minister can authorise the launch of nuclear weapons, which ensures that political control is maintained at all times

 the instruction to fire would be transmitted to the submarine using only UK codes and UK equipment; making the command and control procedures fully independent

 Vanguard submarines operate readily without the Global Positioning by Satellite (GPS) system and the Trident D5 missile does not use GPS at all

 our procurement relationship with the US regarding the Trident missile does not compromise the operational independence of our nuclear deterrent

 we are committed to maintaining the minimum amount of destructive power needed to deter any aggressor.
 This requires us to ensure that our deterrent is not vulnerable to pre-emptive action by potential adversaries

-we require a fleet of 4 submarines to maintain 1 continuously on patrol and retaining this posture is essential to assure the invulnerability of the deterrent
+our continuous patrol is essential to assure the invulnerability of the deterrent

 invulnerability and security of capability are key components of the credibility of our deterrent and contribute to overall stability

 the Trident Alternatives Review in 2013 demonstrated that no alternative system is as capable as the current Trident based deterrent, or as cost effective